Viewing cone

-The viewing cone refers to the effective viewing directions of an LCD display, as seen from the eye.
-This collection of angles resembles a cone.
+The viewing cone is the set of effective viewing directions of a visual display, as seen from the eye.
+This collection of angles resembles a generalized cone.
 The concept has been introduced as an international standard ISO 13406-2, which defines it as the range of viewing directions that can safely be used for the intended task without "reduced visual performance".
 This standard describes a complex procedure which evaluates the viewing cone from measurements of luminance and chromaticity versus direction of observation.
 ISO 13406-2 introduces 4 viewing direction range classes, from a wide viewing cone, for many simultaneous observers, to the so-called "privacy display", with a severely limited viewing cone.
 Compliance routes for different display applications can now be found in the successor standard ISO 9241-300.